arnaud-lb/vim-php-namespace/README.markdown

 ### Import classes, functions, traits, or enums (add use statements)

-Adds the corresponding `use` statement for the name under the cursor.
+Imports the symbol under the cursor by adding the corresponding `use` statement.

 To use this feature, add the following mappings in `~/.vimrc`: